-4 Trends In 2021 That Will Shape the Future of Your Veterinary Practice
+4 Veterinary Trends in 2021 That Will Shape the Future of Your Practice

 2020 was a year in which veterinary practice owners had to quickly adapt.
 This included changing the physical face of your practices to make them Covid secure, reducing the number of patients you could see, and shifting to telemedicine where possible.